facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 <h2>Now what?</h2>

-- Turn on [Live Reload](debugging.md#reloading-javascript) in the Developer Menu.
+- Turn on [Fast Refresh](debugging.md#enabling-fast-refresh) in the Developer Menu.
 Your app will now reload automatically whenever you save any changes!

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](integration-with-existing-apps.md).